Heritage Joinery Restoration

 Conservation‑Led Joinery Repairs

-I restore historic windows, doors, panelling, shutters, mouldings, and architectural timber elements using techniques that retain as much original fabric as possible.
+I restore historic windows, doors, panelling, shutters, mouldings, and architectural timber elements using techniques that retain as much original fabric and surface as possible.
 Each intervention is carefully judged to stabilise, conserve, and extend the life of the joinery without altering its character.

 Cutting Out and Splicing In New Timber